xrc577/VTPEH6270-project/README.md

 ## Reproducibility

 This project is fully reproducible.
-All scripts are designed to run from the project root without requiring manual path adjustments.
-The `output/` folder will be created automatically if it does not exist.
+All scripts are designed to run from the project root directory without requiring manual path adjustments.
+The `output/` folder will be created automatically if it does not already exist.

+---

+## AI Disclosure

+ChatGPT was used to assist with code structuring and documentation.
+All content was reviewed, modified, and validated by the author.